sidhuko/npm-toolkit/readme.md

   git clone https://github.com/vot/npm-toolkit-example.git
 ```

-The example code can be seen here: https://github.com/vot/npm-toolkit-example

 ### To do

 This will have to be a long list of features since there is a lot of stuff to write ;)